matuteiglesias/journal/content/Dev/2024-12-12_Configured_OAuth_and_deployed_app_on_Google_App_En.md

 **🕒 22:40–23:20**
 **🏷️ Labels**: Oauth, Google App Engine, N8N, Gmail, Automation
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary objective of this session was to set up a minimal application on Google App Engine and configure OAuth integration for n8n with Gmail.
+The primary objective of this session was to set up a minimal application on Google App Engine and configure OAuth [[integration]] for n8n with Gmail.

 ### Key Activities
 - **App Setup on Google App Engine:**
   - Utilized bash commands to create a minimal app directory structure.
-  - Configured deployment instructions for Google App Engine.
+  - Configured [[deployment]] instructions for Google App Engine.
 - **Resolved Permissions Error:**
   - Addressed a permissions error for the service account `media-monitor-tool@appspot.gserviceaccount.com` by granting necessary storage permissions and verifying project settings.
 - **OAuth [[Integration]] for n8n and Gmail:**